 “Can I give my dog Imodium for diarrhea?”
 You probably ask this question if your dog suffers from a minor case of diarrhea and you happen to find some over-the-counter Imodium in your medicine cabinet.
 People use Imodium to treat digestion troubles, but can you give it to your dog?

-The answer to that question is yes, you can give Imodium to your dog, but not without consulting your veterinarian, first.
+The short answer to that question is yes, you can give Imodium to your dog, but not without consulting your veterinarian, first.
 That’s because some dogs have trouble breaking down the medication, and there are many circumstances where it might actually be harmful to your dog.

 Ask your vet and follow their instructions closely for administering it to your pooch.
 Here’s what you should know about using Imodium to treat diarrhea in dogs.